plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 ```

 In the above plots, we can see the metamer in the leftmost subplot, the loss over synthesis iterations in the middle, and the representation error on the right:
-- Our metamers match the results discussed earlier in this notebook:  the layer 2 metamer looks almost identical to the target image, the layer 3 metamer starts to add RGB noise, and the layer 4 is almost completely unidentifiable, looking almost completely like random RGB noise.
+- Our metamers match the results discussed earlier in this notebook:  the layer 2 metamer looks almost identical to the target image, the layer 3 metamer starts to add RGB noise, and the layer 4 starts to lose much of the image structure in random RGB noise.
 - We can see that the optimization performed reasonably well: the loss decreased gradually over synthesis.
 If you were using these stimuli in an experiment (especially for `"layer4"`), it may be worth continuing a bit more to get the loss even lower, but these demonstrate the point.
 - The representation error plot has the same structure as the {func}`~plenoptic.models.DeepNetFeatures.plot_representation` plot above.
 We see that the error is fairly uniform across both space and channels.